HRV and Travel

 HRV-Guided Jet Lag Recovery

-Day 1-2: - Expect low HRV—don't fight it - Light activity only - Maximize sunlight exposure at correct times - Early, light dinner
+Day 1-2: - Expect low HRV — don't fight it - Light activity only - Maximize sunlight exposure at the right times - Early, light dinner

 Day 3-4: - Watch for HRV to start recovering - Gradually increase activity as HRV allows - Maintain consistent sleep/wake times

-Day 5+: - HRV should approach baseline - Resume normal activities/training - If still suppressed, extend recovery
+Day 5+: - HRV should approach baseline - Resume normal activities and training - If still suppressed, extend recovery another day or two

-Pro tips: - Morning HRV reading tells you if you're ready for the day - Don't push hard when HRV says no - Patience leads to faster overall recovery than forcing it
+Pro tips: - Your morning HRV reading tells you if you're ready for the day - Don't push hard when HRV says no - Patience leads to faster overall recovery than forcing it

 Related Guides